michaelmusty/.dotfiles/README.markdown

 License
 -------

 Public domain; see the included `UNLICENSE` file.
-It's just configuration, do whatever you like with it if any of it's useful to you.
+It's just configuration and simple scripts, so do whatever you like with it if any of it's useful to you.
 If you're feeling generous, you could always [buy me a coffee](https://sanctum.geek.nz/) next time you're in New Zealand.